 Thank you for stopping by

-Designs by Mary of Hawaii were created several years ago due to various requests for unique Hawaiian-type, machine applique designs using the shape of the swimming sea turtles (Honu), with scenes reminiscent of the big island, that being the unique shell-backs created by using negative space and keeping the "positive" for a secondary design.
+Designs by Mary of Hawaii was created several years ago due to various requests for unique Hawaiian-type, machine applique designs using the shape of the swimming sea turtles (Honu), with scenes reminiscent of the big island, that being the unique shell-backs created by using negative space and keeping the "positive" for a secondary design.
 I produce my turtle (Honu ~ the Hawaiian name) designs so that they are "uniquely tropical, with a Hawaiian flair".
-Over time I added my ideas for tribal designs and modified petroglyphs. also created unique applique patterns from photographs; such as the Surfing Duo, a series of Modern Prairie Designs reminiscent of Frank Lloyd Wright.
-I was introduced to "stained glass" type designs by a dear friend and quilt artist.
-This newfound technique opened up a new series of Hawaiian Tropical Stained Glass Flower patterns, again based on photographs that I took around the island.
+Over time I added my ideas for tribal designs and modified petroglyphs.
+I also created unique applique patterns from photographs; such as the Surfing Duo, Scenes of the Big Island, and a series of Modern Prairie Designs reminiscent of Frank Lloyd Wright also known as Craftsman style.
+I was introduced to "stained glass" type designs by a dear friend and fellow quilt artist.
+This newfound technique opened up a new series of Hawaiian Tropical Stained Glass Flower patterns, again based on photographs that I took around the islands.

 I always welcome ideas, comments, and suggestions on what I can do to make my patterns easier to understand or add suggested quilting or thread work ideas.
 I am more than happy to help!
 Please feel free to contact me with your request.
 No request is too large or too small and "No, I am not offended with anyone's suggestions."

 I can proudly say that I worked with Quilt Passions on the Kailua-Kona side of the Big Island, in designing fabric unique to the Big Island of Hawaii.
 It is called the Scenes of the Big Island, it is printed by Hoffman Fabrics of California.
 It is available only through select quilt shops on the Big Island or you can order it "right here".